GNOME/glib/docs/reference/gio/overview.md

 : list files in directories

 [iface@Gio.Drive]
-: represents a drive
+: represents a drive, which may contain zero or more volumes

 [iface@Gio.Volume]
-: represents a file system in an abstract way
+: represents a file system, which may have a mount

 [iface@Gio.Mount]
 : represents a mounted file system